-I’m linking with Nina Marie here.
-Stop by and see what other artists have been doing this week.
+I’m linking with Nina Marie here. checkout what other artists have been doing.